 - Once cooled, run a knife around the edges of the pan, then lay a large sheet of parchment paper on top of the sponge.
 Flip the pan upside down on the counter so that the sponge is sitting on top of the parchment paper.
 Peel away the mat or parchment paper that it was baked on.

 - Remove from the heat and add in the dissolved espresso and the amaretto (if you want to add it).
-For a non-alcoholic version, just replace the alcohol with an equal amount of water.2 tablespoon Amaretto
+For a non-alcoholic version, just replace the alcohol with an equal amount of water.2 tbsp Amaretto

 - Leave the coffee soak to cool while you make the buttercream.